Graham Center for Collaborative Innovation

-Intentionally created at the intersection of the five academic schools, the Graham Center for Collaborative Innovation (GCCI) will integrate cross-disciplinary scholarship and experiential learning through its four main focus areas: our Engaged Scholars Honors Community, Graham Collaborative Innovation Fellows, the Center for Academic Innovation, and the Knowledge Park.
-These people and projects will enhance the student experience and greater York community, acting as dynamic catalysts and laboratories for project-based learning where industries and students work together.
-They will also draw on our already established academic programs, while continuing these transformational efforts to strengthen local, regional, and national partnerships for job creation and scholastic excellence.
+Intentionally created at the intersection of the five academic schools, the Graham Center for Collaborative Innovation (GCCI) integrates cross-disciplinary scholarship and experiential learning through its three main focus areas: our Honors Community, the Center for Teaching and Learning, and the Knowledge Park.
+These people and projects will enhance the student experience and the greater York community, acting as dynamic catalysts and laboratories for project-based learning where industries and students work together.
+They also draw on our already established academic programs, while continuing these transformational efforts to strengthen local, regional, and national partnerships for job creation and scholastic excellence.

 Project-Based Learning, Evolved

 The Knowledge Park, located on York College’s North campus, provides a home base for the internal and external partners who make up the GCCI.
 These partners create an ecosystem for research and high-impact learning, fostering valuable job creation and learning environments.
 The Park has direct, positive impacts on both the College community and greater York economy, hosting special programs and events and attracting and retaining tech ventures and the opportunities they create.